Introduction

 |

-PICCL: Philosophical Integrator of Computational and Corpus Libraries Functionality: OCR, normalization, tokenisation, dependency parsing, shallow parsing, lemmatization, morphological analysis, NER, PoS-tagging |
+PICCL: Philosophical Integrator of Computational and Corpus Libraries Functionality: OCR, normalisation, tokenisation, dependency parsing, shallow parsing, lemmatisation, morphological analysis, NER, PoS-tagging |

 Dutch, Swedish, Russian, Spanish, Portuguese, English, German, French, Italian, Finnish, Modern Greek, Classical Greek, Icelandic, German (Fraktur), Latin, Romanian |

-This is a set of workflows for corpus building through OCR, post-correction, modernization of historic language and Natural Language Processing.
+This is a set of workflows for corpus building through OCR, post-correction, modernisation of historic language and Natural Language Processing.
 It combines Tesseract Optical Character Recognition, TICCL and FROG functionality in a single pipeline. |

 English |